-Open Market property prices do tend to be higher than Local Market but if you have a UK or EU passport you’re free to rent or buy straight away.
+Open Market property prices do tend to be higher than Local Market but if you have a UK or Irish passport you’re free to rent or buy straight away.

 The advantage of buying or renting an Open Market property is that you are free to work for any employer, for any length of time – it’s flexible and you are not reliant on a time-limited employment permit that employers apply for and secure for specific roles.

 If you’re looking to weigh up your options before you buy, renting is a good option.